protocol/research-website/content/posts/202004-matrix-virtual-meetup-gossipsub/index.md

 A: By default, yes.
 We call the default network, the Main Network and this network is shared between libp2p and IPFS and other protocols that started relying on it.
 If you desire to have a disjoint network, you achieve it in a few ways:
 Isolate your nodes by firewall/iptables to not allow the nodes to connect to the outside world (the traditional way) Change the config of your libp2p/IPFS node to not use the default Bootstrapper nodes.
-If you don’t connect to the Bootstrappers or any of the other nodes in the Mainnetwork, your node will be unable to find the network by itself
+If you don’t connect to the Bootstrappers or any of the other nodes in the Main network, your node will be unable to find the network by itself
 Use a libp2p-pnet.
 Essentially, with libp2p-pnet, you share a PSK (pre-shared key) with the nodes that you want on your disjoint network and once they find other nodes, they will always run a special handshake that only the nodes that have that PSK can complete.
 You can watch Jacob Heun’s talk at the IPFS Dev Meetings demoing this feature https://www.youtube.com/watch?v=fObld4alGag&feature=youtu.be&t=51

 **Q: How much work is it to use Gossipsub / libp2p PubSub in an application?**